jwillage/Trees/rmd/Revised/Revised.md

 ![](Figs/seq_along-1.png)

 The area of interest is the main island of Manhattan.
-It looks that's the polygon described by the bright red through purple points, starting and ending at Inwood.
+It looks like that's the polygon described by the bright red through purple points, starting and ending at Inwood.
 Using the legend, that appears to be about points 1100 and up (fine-tuned to this number with trial and error).
-The weird island floating up by the bronx should be removed as well (points > 6130) .
+The weird island floating up by the bronx should be removed as well (points > 6130).

 ```r